kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-1. Change API server to allow any updates to `volumeClaimTemplate` of a StatefulSet.
+1. Change API server to allow any updates to `volumeClaimTemplates` of a StatefulSet.

 2. Modify StatefulSet controller to add PVC reconciliation logic.